St James Medical Centre – Your information, what you need to know

 Digital support tools are being developed/updated and introduced to NHS services regularly.
 Examples that may be used in GP practices are:

-· A clinical decision support tool to identify potential patients who may benefit from additional health care services or support to help keeping them well and avoiding admission to hospital
+· Support for anticoagulation management plans and medications for a specific cohort of patients · A clinical decision support tool to identify potential patients who may benefit from additional health care services or support to help keeping them well and avoiding admission to hospital · A clinical decision support tool that identifies patients at higher risk of cancer at the earliest stage

 We will use and share your information using these digital tools for your direct care purposes.